Converting TensorFlow Slim Image Classification Model Library Models¶

 -1.
 The output node name is

 Step 4.
-Convert the model with the Model Optimizer:
+Convert the model with the model conversion API:

 mo --input_model ./inception_v1_inference_graph.pb --input_checkpoint ./inception_v1.ckpt -b 1 --mean_value [127.5,127.5,127.5] --scale 127.5

--b command line parameter is required because the Model Optimizer cannot convert a model with undefined input size.
+-b command line parameter is required because model conversion API cannot convert a model with undefined input size.

-Refer to the Mean and Scale Values for TensorFlow*-Slim Models for the information why
+--scale command-line parameters are used, refer to the Mean and Scale Values for TensorFlow-Slim Models.

 Mean and Scale Values for TensorFlow-Slim Models¶

-The TensorFlow*-Slim Models were trained with normalized input data.
+The TensorFlow-Slim Models were trained with normalized input data.
 There are several different normalization algorithms used in the Slim library.
 OpenVINO classification sample does not perform image pre-processing except resizing to the input layer size.
-It is necessary to pass mean and scale values to the Model Optimizer so they are embedded into the generated IR in order to get correct classification results.
+It is necessary to pass mean and scale values to model conversion API so they are embedded into the generated IR in order to get correct classification results.

 The file preprocessing_factory.py contains a dictionary variable